Villa Kellermann Potsdam

 The initial plan to reproduce the luminaires created during the GDR era was cancelled after mawa got hold of a picture from earlier times that documented a much more plain design.

-Since the re-opening, guests are welcomed by modern LED technology, which has been elegantly framed and at the same time has a timeless appearance, thanks to customised product development.
+Since the re-opening, guests are welcomed by modern LED technology, which has been elegantly framed and at the same time has a timeless appearance, thanks to customized product development.

 LED lighting also ensures illuminated access to the garden in the evening hours.